UNIVERSITY ARCHIVES - Administrative Records

 WOMEN'S STUDIES ORAL HISTORY PROJECT

 Consists of cassette recordings and transcriptions of interviews documenting the creation of the Women's Studies Program at the then State University of New York at Albany in the 1970's.
-The interviews were conducted, with one exception, by Judith Hudson, retiring University Libraries bibliographer for Women's Studies.
+The interviews were conducted, with one exception, by Judith Hudson, a retired University Libraries bibliographer for Women's Studies.